Blue-Ventures-Conservation/GEM/README.md

 #### Module 2: Spectral Separability, Classifications, and Accuracy Assessment

->This module enables the user to define classification reference areas (CRAs)
->representing target map classes, choose spectral indices to use as
+>This module enables the user to choose spectral indices to use as
 >classification inputs, explores the spectral relationships within and between
 >user-defined map classes, undertakes multi-date (i.e., historic and contemporary)
->supervised classifications, and assesses map accuracies.
+>supervised classifications, and assesses land cover map accuracies.
 Exploring spectral
 >relationships is very interactive, and includes the option to examine correlation
->between potential spectral indices and separability of CRAs across all potential
+>between potential spectral indices and separability of classification reference areas
->classification inputs.
-Following classification, accuracy assessments are
+>(CRAs) across all potential classification inputs.
+Following classification,
->automatically produced for each output map.
+>accuracy assessments are automatically produced for each output map.

 #### Module 3: Dynamics and Qualitative Accuracy Assessment (QAA)